 • Contains the controversial ingredient Menadione Sodium Bisulfite Complex (a source of Vitamin K activity)

-#3 Kit and Kaboodle Crunchy Chicken Cat Treats
+#3 Kit & Kaboodle Crunchy Chicken Cat Treats

-Kit and Kaboodle offers three cat treat recipes: crunchy chicken; crunchy salmon, tuna & shrimp; and crunchy chicken & cheddar.
-Crunchy chicken has the highest ratings on the Purina page so we’ll look at it.
+Kit & Kaboodle offers three cat treat recipes: crunchy chicken; crunchy salmon, tuna & shrimp; and crunchy chicken & cheddar.
+Crunchy Chicken has the highest ratings on the Purina page so we’ll look at it.

 Despite the presence of some meat and fish protein, the treats also contain soybean hulls, artificial (and natural) flavors, artificial colors, the dangerous preservative BHT (butylated hydroxytoluene), and synthetic vitamin K (menadione sodium bisulfite complex).
 BHT is known to cause liver and kidney damage in rats.
 While it is still used in some human foods in the United States, it is no longer used in many countries.